 All children are encouraged to develop and use a range of skills including observations, planning and investigations, as well as being encouraged to question the world around them and become independent learners in exploring possible answers for their scientific based questions.
 Specialist vocabulary for topics is taught and built up, and effective questioning to communicate ideas is encouraged.
 Concepts taught should be reinforced by focusing on the key features of scientific enquiry, so that pupils learn to use a variety of approaches to answer relevant scientific questions.

 Teachers have a sound understanding of the knowledge (including vocabulary) which the children must master.
 They plan carefully for progression and depth so that children are able to enjoy and achieve in science.
 CPD is given to staff to ensure quality of teaching for the children.

 Through well-resourced science equipment, the children will gain practical science experiences in order to develop their understanding.
 Online resources, such as Explorify, are used to promote science investigation and enable children to answer scientific questions.

 Use of our extensive outside area including hedgerow habitats, raised bed areas and the tree lined school field enable us to further develop enquiring scientific minds.

-Children are given challenging questions so that they are able to apply their science learning in a philosophical and open manner.
+Children are given challenging questions through the 'OVALS' system we have adopted from Durham LA so that they are able to apply their science learning in a philosophical and open manner.

 Trips outside of school and visits from science experts, such as Captain Chemistry, will enhance the learning experience through enrichment and aspirational guidance.